dscotese/kraken-grid/README.md

 * The corresponding bracketed items will be missing for an order with no leverage or without a conditional close.
 * `userref` is a user-reference number created when you use the `buy` or `sell` command.
 It starts with 1 for buys and 2 for sells, followed by two digits that identify the cryptocurrency pair, and then the price without the decimal point and with leading zeroes.
 Note that this causes collisions in very rare cases like a price of $35.01 and another price for the same crypto of $350.10.
 I expect this to be too rare to fix at this time.

 If you enter anything for [SEARCH], the list will only display lines that contain what you entered, except in one case, `C`.
 If it's just the `C`, it will retrieve the last 50 orders that are no longer open (Filled, Cancelled, or Expired), but only list those that actually executed (Filled).
-If you add the userref after `C`, then it will fetch only orders with that userref, which means the buys and sells at one grid point.
-See `set` for a list of them userrefs for the grid points.
+If you add the userref after `C`, then it will fetch only orders with that userref, which means the buys and sells between one set of prices.
+Use `set` for a list of the userrefs for the grid points.
 Such orders also include the time at which the order filled completely.

 ### set
 This lists the `userref`s and prices at which buys and sells have been (and will be) placed.
 `set R S P`
-R _must be_ a userref, S _must be_ either `buy` or `sell`, and P is the price you want to add for that grid point.
+R _must be_ a userref, S _must be_ either `buy` or `sell`, and P is the price you want to add or replace) for that grid point.
 If the bot fails to determine either the buy price or the sell price, it displays a ?, and this will prevent the creation of a new order as described under `refnum`.
 This command allows you to fix that so that Step 2.1 under `report` will work properly as described under `refnum`.

 ### reset
 This erases the list of `userref`s and prices at which buys and sells will be placed, but that list gets immediately rebuilt because it performs the second step in `report`.